 Class of Cabaret

-Submissions for the 2017 Adelaide Cabaret Festival Class of Cabaret are now closed.
+Submissions for the 2018 Adelaide Cabaret Festival Class of Cabaret are now open.

 About Class of Cabaret